*Net of external manager fees

-Endowment funds represent an extremely important asset base that provides current and future revenues for the University of Wisconsin.
-The Wisconsin Foundation and Alumni Association staff, along with the investment committee of WFAA’s board of directors, manages the endowment fund on a total return basis.
+Endowment funds are the asset base that provides current and future revenues for the University of Wisconsin.
+The Wisconsin Foundation and Alumni Association staff and the investment committee of WFAA’s board of directors manage the endowment fund on a total-return basis.
 This allows the endowment to be invested with a long-term perspective and an emphasis on diversified, equity-related strategies.

-The investment, spending, and expense fee policies associated with our endowment are designed to enable endowment balances to increase at the rate of inflation over the long term, after all fees and spending distributions.
-WFAA allocates the annual income based on a spending plan rate of 4.5 percent, multiplied by the average market value of the total endowment fund for the most recent 16 quarters.
-This rate, reviewed annually by the board of directors, was last adjusted during 2010.
+The investment, spending, and expense-fee policies associated with our endowment are designed with the goal of enabling endowment balances to increase at the rate of inflation over the long term, after all fees and spending distributions.
+WFAA currently allocates the annual income based on a spending-plan rate of 4.5 percent, multiplied by the average market value of the total endowment fund for the most recent 16 quarters.
+This rate is reviewed annually by the board of directors.

-The table on this page shows the total return figures, and the circular charts show the asset allocation of WFAA’s endowment fund.
-Because WFAA changed its fiscal year from one ending December 31 to one ending June 30, performance is annualized looking back from the end of each period.
-The endowment fund-asset allocation targets have been established to promote overall portfolio diversification while providing a return necessary to meet the investment objectives.
-Each allocation is a snapshot at the end of the reporting period.
+The table on this page shows the total-return figures, and the circular chart shows the asset allocation of WFAA’s endowment fund.
+The endowment fund asset allocation targets have been established to promote overall portfolio diversification while providing a return necessary to meet the investment objectives.

 The endowment fund has grown from $2 billion in value on June 30, 2013, to more than $2.7 billion as of June 30, 2017, as reflected in this graph.